All about Relinquishment Deed

 Characteristics of Relinquishment Deed:

-- To legally execute and give effect to the intention of the transfer or release of inherited property right form one co-owner to another, one needs to execute the relinquishment deed which is a legal document.
+- To legally execute and give effect to the intention of the transfer or release of inherited property right form one co-owner to another, one needs to execute the Relinquishment Deed in India which is a legal document.

 - The Relinquishment deed is an irrevocable agreement. it can be made even without consideration.